ertankayalar/docker_wordpress/README.md

 To get started, make sure you have [Docker](https://docs.docker.com/) installed on your system, and then clone this repository.

-First add your entire Laravel project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
-Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Laravel app running as intended. **Your Laravel app needs to be in the src directory first before bringing the containers up, otherwise the artisan container will not build, as it's missing the appropriate file.**
+First add your entire Symfony project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
+Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Laravel app running as intended. **Your Symfony app needs to be in the src directory first before bringing the containers up.**

-**New:** Three new containers have been added that handle Composer, NPM, and Artisan commands without having to have these platforms installed on your local computer.
-Use the following command templates from your project root, modifiying them to fit your particular use case:
+Composer and NPM containers commands

 - `docker-compose run --rm composer update`
 - `docker-compose run --rm npm run dev`
-- `docker-compose run --rm artisan migrate`

 Containers created and their ports (if used) are as follows: